imclaren/calmcache/README.md

 # calmcache
 calmcache is a golang disk cache ([GoDoc](https://godoc.org/github.com/imclaren/calmcache)).
 The filesystem cache is managed via a sqlite database.

-calmcache reads and writes directly to files, and does not require values to be saved in memory.
+calmcache reads and writes directly from and to files, and does not require values to be saved in memory.
 For example:

 ```
 func putAndGetBytes(key string, value []byte) {